Nigel Farage aims at the dominant parts of the United Kingdom with heavy gains during local elections - ExBulletin

 The reform, which did not exist when these areas voted for the last time four years ago, won more than 600 seats in the elections for 1,600 seats on 23 local councils, mainly at the expense of the Tories.
 The reform obtained control of several local authorities at the county level, in particular the previous conservative bertiers of the Staffordshire and Lincolnshire in the center of England, Durham in the north and the county of origin of Kent in the Southeast.

-Farage told supporters that the Conservatives were finished, they finished, they were literally emptied in these counties.
+Farage told supporters that the Conservatives are finished, they are finished, they have literally been emptied in these counties. ''

 The candidate for the reform Andrea Jenkyns, former conservative legislative, was elected mayor of the Grand Lincolnshire region of England from the Center-East, and the reform also took the mayor of Hull Voisin.
 The work has retained three other mayors and the Conservatives won one.